Rite Aid files for Chapter 11 bankruptcy, names new CEO

 The plan will “significantly reduce the company’s debt” while helping to “resolve litigation claims in an equitable manner,” Rite Aid said.

-In March, the Justice Department filed a complaint against Rite Aid, alleging it knowingly filled hundreds of thousands of unlawful prescriptions for controlled substances from May 2014-June 2019.
+In March, the Justice Department filed a complaint against Rite Aid, alleging it knowingly filled hundreds of thousands of unlawful prescriptions for controlled substances from May 2014 to June 2019.
 It also accused pharmacists and the company of ignoring “red flags” indicating the prescriptions were illegal.

 The Justice Department acted after three whistleblowers who had worked at Rite Aid pharmacies filed a complaint.